 When the mind is under the influence of stress, how crazy does it seem to “Stop and sit down for twenty minutes and do nothing”?

-However, putting aside two periods of twenty minutes each day for yourself, especially in todays fast paced world, is not a luxury – it is a necessity.
+However, putting aside time to meditate each day for yourself, especially in today’s fast-paced world, is not a luxury – it is a necessity.

 A necessity, that is, if we want to avoid the negative effects of stress.

 Following twenty minutes of Vedic Meditation, you feel calmer and more alert – your thinking is clearer and more dynamic, and you have more energy.

 Additionally, you are more relaxed and better prepared for a good nights sleep.